Home » Gozo Island » Gozo car hire

 The island of Gozo is home to some of the most beautiful places to visit and rugged landscapes in the Maltese archipelago.

-While public transport is available (bus routes), cars make it easy to explore the island.
+While plenty of bus routes are available through a well-connected network, cars make it easy to explore the island.

 Here are a few suggestions on where to go and what to see.